 All loved up with nowhere to go this Valentine’s Day?
-Dying for a Valentine’s getaway?
 Just pick up your smartphone and get swiping!
-No, we don’t mean Tinder, we mean book yourselves some “Tiqets” and flash them somewhere exciting on Valentine’s Day weekend.
-From hand-holding in museums to smooching over skyscrapers in a helicopter, we’ve got some of the best date ideas ever.
-Here are our top 10 places to go for Valentine’s Day, and what to do in them.
+No, we don’t mean Tinder, we mean book yourselves some love somewhere exciting with tickets to some amazing destinations.
+From hand-holding in museums to cruising canals, to smooching over skyscrapers in a helicopter, we’ve got some of the best places to go for Valentine’s Day 2022.

 1. Gondolas and cocktails in Venice

 Don’t let Cupid miss with his arrows.
 You can’t spend Valentine’s Day with your lover without a little gondola ride!
 Experience the city how lovers have experienced it for centuries, by sitting back and letting someone row your special selves along the canals.
-A real valentine special in one of the most romantic places in Europe!
+For a real valentine special in one of the most romantic places in Europe, Venice is undoubtedly one of the top places to go for Valentine’s Day!
 Watch out for the floating ambulances though; they’re likely carrying the men who forgot to bring the roses.

 After an afternoon exploring the 9th-century St. Mark’s Basilica on a guided tour, make your partner’s night with a Moulin Rouge-style Venice Dinner Show.
 This mix of traditional food, some mad acrobatics and musicians in a romantic Venetian theater is made extra impressive by the shimmering chandeliers and antique statues.
 If your date doesn’t notice, they’ll at least like the welcome cocktail and nibbles first in the foyer.